Ftalxx/Quantum_Guitar/README.md

 In both music and quantum physics, discrete resonance patterns emerge from continuous wave equations.
 ---

-### Quantum Wavefunctions: Probability with Structure
-Similarly, in **quantum mechanics**, particles are described by **wavefunctions** mathematical functions that hold all possible information about the system.

-- Solutions to the **Schrödinger equation** often resemble **standing waves**, like the vibrating string.
-- In systems like the **particle in a box**, **quantized energy levels** arise due to boundary constraints, just like harmonic frequencies on a string.
-- These are also described by **n = 1, 2, 3...** modes, with higher modes having more nodes (points of zero amplitude).

-So both musical notes and quantum particles show **discrete resonance patterns** emergent from continuous wave equations.

----

 ### <ins>Research Connections</ins>
 Physicists and mathematicians have long noted this connection: